 Discount on Flood Insurance Rates

-As of October 1, 2016, all flood insurance policy holders in Key West will receive a discount on their rates.
-FEMA - which administers the National Flood Insurance Program (NFIP) approved the discount, which will affect the nearly 8,000 policy holders in the city and collectively save policy holders $1.5 million annually.
+As of October 1, 2020, most flood insurance policy holders in Key West will enjoy an even greater discount on their rates.
+The Federal Emergency Management Agency (FEMA) - which administers the National Flood Insurance Program (NFIP), approved the enhanced discount, which will benefit most of the nearly 8,000 policy holders within the city and collectively save policy holders $3 million annually.
+The discount increased from 15% to 25% for new policies and existing policies renewing after October 1, 2020.

-The discount is the result of six years of painstaking work, which included a major revamping of the building permitting and inspection process, so the City could demonstrate it’s exceeding the basic requirements necessary to participate in the flood insurance program and worthy of this discount for its citizens.
+This discount is the result of several years of painstaking work, which included a major revamping of the building permitting and inspection process, so the City could demonstrate it’s exceeding the basic requirements necessary to participate in the flood insurance program and worthy of this increased discount for its citizens.

 Community Rating System Discount

-Local stakeholder groups, such Fair Insurance Rates for Monroe (FIRM) and the Key West Association of Realtors used their respective roles to help the City earn the 1,500 CRS points need to obtain this discount for our community.
-The State Office of Floodplain Management staff in Tallahassee assisted City staff all along the way, especially helping the City prove to FEMA that Key West was now in compliance and eligible for a CRS discount.
+Local stakeholder groups, such Fair Insurance Rates for Monroe (FIRM) and the Key West Association of Realtors used their respective roles to help the City earn the 2,500 CRS points needed CRS Class 5 rating.

 Current Amount Paid for Flood Insurance Policies

-There are currently 7,657 active flood insurance policies within the city, with an average cost of $1,551 per policy.
-Key West property owners pay $10.8 million annually for flood insurance through the NFIP administered by FEMA.
+There are currently 8,000 active flood insurance policies within the city, with an average annual cost of $1,510 per policy.
+Key West property owners pay $12 million annually for flood insurance coverage through the NFIP.

-This savings comes on the heels of the Key West Fire Department’s successful efforts to reduce fire insurance premiums by getting the City reclassified as a Class 1 ISO (Insurance Services Office) community.
+This savings comes on the heels of the Key West Fire Department’s successful efforts to reduce fire insurance premiums by getting the City reclassified as a Class 1 community by the Insurance Services Office (ISO) , upon which fire insurance rates are based.

 Flood Insurance Statistics